-Frontera Cocina, from Celebrity Chef Rick Bayless, offers delicious, authentic Mexican cuisine.
+Frontera Cocina, from Celebrity Chef Rick Bayless, offers delicious Mexican cuisine.
 Like most of the Disney Springs restaurants, you can make reservations through the standard reservation system.

 The menu includes Mexican specialties like enchiladas, tacos, and more.
 There’s also a substantial tequila, mezcal, and margarita menu.

 Wine Bar George, by Master Sommelier George Miliotes, offers 140 different wines by the glass/bottle/ounce.
 The wines are really the highlight here, but Wine Bar George also offers small plates and family-style food.
 These include meatballs, octopus salad, and mac and cheese bites.

 Reservations are recommended and can be made through the Disney dining reservation system.
 This is one of my favorite restaurants when visiting Disney Springs.